Download our Petland App today for information on your local Petland's Available Pets and Pet Supplies. All at the tips of your fingers!

-Petland of Florence, KY offers valuable information on caring for your fish and choosing a fish that is right for you.
+Petland Florence offers valuable information on caring for your fish and choosing a fish that is right for you.
 We offer all the products you will need to meet your fish’s four basic needs.

 Filter Material – Replaceable filter cartridges help keep the tank clean and remove particles from the water.
 Change as recommended by manufacturer.